Obesity, COVID-19 and improving clinical outcomesPublished: February 8, 2021

 The rate of obesity in both adults and children was already at an all-time high before the COVID-19 pandemic hit.
 While only time will tell how significantly a year of little exercise, high psychological stress and social isolation will impact obesity rates in the long term, it is clear that clinicians need to act now to increase their knowledge in this area of medicine.

-Why Study an MSc or Postgraduate Diploma in Obesity and Weight Management now?
+Why Study in Obesity and Weight Management now?

 There is insufficient data on how to treat patients with obesity who contract COVID-19.
 While published evidence supports certain treatment methods, little is known on how other medicine dosages should be adjusted for more effective treatment.
 Moreover, weight-related conditions like diabetes and heart disease make COVID-19 even more challenging to treat.